 Egypt eventually transitioned from a polytheistic society to monotheism.
 At one point Egypt was controlled by the Byzantine Empire, and then the Arabs defeated the Byzantine.
 Christian communities remained strong in Egypt – especially in Cairo and Luxor – until the 600s when a newly united Arab force conquered Egypt gradually converted them to Islam.

 Eventually, Europe’s imperialism came into the picture.
-Napolean conquered Egypt in 1798.
+Napoleon conquered Egypt in 1798.
 But after a while, the French and British departed and left Egypt politically unstable once again.

 There has always been tension between Egypt and Israel.
 Egypt fought alongside Palestinians in 1948 and lost.
 This is when Israel controlled the Sinai Peninsula.